-If the engine oil is below or near the lower level mark, add the recommended engine oil. ■ P. 51, 129
+If the engine oil is below or near the lower level mark, add the recommended engine oil.
+2 P. 53, 2 P. 135

 - Remove the oil fill cap.
-Add the recommended oil until it reaches the upper level mark. - ▶ Place your motorcycle in an upright position on a firm, level surface when checking the oil level. - ➤ Do not overfill above the upper level mark. - ► Make sure no foreign objects enter the oil filler opening. - ► Wipe up any spills immediately.
+Add the recommended oil until it reaches the upper level mark. - Place your motorcycle on its center stand on a firm, level surface when checking the oil level. - ▶ Do not overfill above the upper level mark. - ▶ Make sure no foreign objects enter the oil filler opening. - Wipe up any spills immediately.